 About Daniel Kemp

-Daniel Kemp’s introduction to the world of espionage and mystery happened at an early age when his father was employed by the War Office in Whitehall, London, at the end of WWII.
+His introduction to the world of espionage and mystery happened at an early age when his father was employed by the War Office in Whitehall, London, at the end of WWII.
 However, it wasn’t until after his father died that he showed any interest in anything other than himself!

 On leaving academia he took on many roles in his working life: a London police officer, mini-cab business owner, pub tenant and licensed London taxi driver, but never did he plan to become a writer.
-Nevertheless, after a road traffic accident left him suffering from PTSD and effectively—out of paid work for four years, he wrote and self-published his first novel —The Desolate Garden.
-Within three months of publication, that book was under a paid option to become a $30 million film.
-The option lasted for five years until distribution became an insurmountable problem for the production company.
+Nevertheless, after a road traffic incident left him suffering from PTSD and effectively—out of paid work for four years, he wrote and self-published his first novel —The Desolate Garden.

-He is the recipient of rave reviews from a prestigious Manhattan publication and described as—the new Graham Green—by a highly placed employee of Waterstones Books, for whom he did a countrywide tour of book signing events.
-He has also appeared on 'live' television in the UK publicising that first novel of his.
+He is the recipient of rave reviews from a prestigious Manhattan publication and described as—the new Graham Green—by a highly placed executive of Waterstones Books, for whom he did a countrywide tour of book signing events.
+He has also appeared on 'live' television in the UK publicising his first novel.

-There is no morality to be found in evil.
+He likes to write quotes and it's on Goodreads where you can find them--- https://www.goodreads.com/quotes/list/72612151 An example of these quotes opens his novel--Once I Was A Soldier:--There is no morality to be found in evil.
 But to recognise that which is truly evil one must forget the rules of morality.

 A lovely poem, Danny.
 My thoughts on poetry are like yours.
 I like powerful and strong poems that pack a punch.
 I don’t need long and I definitely don’t need a bunch of words I have to look up in the dictionary.